Humanities & NGOs Jobs

 Social Worker – Case Management (Children & Adolescents).
 [6 positions]

-Openings: 6 positions Location: Nairobi – Donholm Phase 5 (Savanna / Manyanja inner courts) Overview: Our client is looking for Social Workers to support vulnerable children and adolescents with case management, school reintegration, and family strengthening.
-You’ll manage caseloads, conduct home visits, and coordinate with teachers and community health volunteers.
-Clear documentation and boundaries are essential.
+Openings: 6 positions Location: Nairobi – Donholm Phase 5 (Savanna / Manyanja inner courts) Overview: Supporting vulnerable children isn’t just a job, it’s a commitment to shaping futures with care and precision.
+As a Social Worker, you’ll navigate the delicate balance of advocacy, empathy, and accountability, ensuring each child’s pathway back to school, stability, and family connection is grounded in dignity and clear documentation.
+Our client values hands-on practitioners who can translate case assessments into actionable care plans.
+You’ll be out in homes and schools, coordinating with teachers, community health volunteers, and families, making complex systems feel navigable while safeguarding each child’s rights and privacy.
+The role isn’t all field visits and forms; it’s about cultivating trust, guiding parents through challenging moments, and running support groups that spark real change.
+You’ll witness growth milestones and know your efforts ripple across communities, each documented success reinforcing a child’s resilience.
+If translating empathy into measurable impact, setting boundaries with care, and orchestrating multi-stakeholder support excites you, this role with our client offers a platform to do meaningful work every day.
 Key Responsibilities: - Intake assessments; develop care plans with families. - Conduct home/school visits; coordinate referrals and follow-up. - Facilitate parenting sessions and support groups. - Keep detailed case notes and consent forms; respect privacy. - Report safeguarding concerns through approved channels.
 Education & Experience: - Diploma/Degree in Social Work/Community Dev; 1–3 yrs fieldwork.
 Skills & Tools: - Case notes, facilitation, child protection, cultural sensitivity.
 KPIs: - School attendance restored, care-plan milestones, referral closure rate.
 Compensation (Kenya): KES 55,000–90,000 + transport allowance.
 Figures are client estimates and vary with experience.
 Benefits: - Medical, field per diems, supervision, 22 leave days.
 Growth Path: - Senior Social Worker → Case Management Coordinator → Child Protection Officer.
 Ideal promotion cycle.

 K sh 55,000 – 90,000 gross / month